-Map 2 shows the 98th percentile of the 3-year average of daily PM2.5 concentrations from 2017 to 2019.
+Map 2 shows the 98th percentile of the 3-year average of daily PM2.5 concentrations from 2020 to 2022.
 This map incorporates data collected from federal reference, federal equivalent, and nephelometer estimation methods.
-The monitoring sites with less than three years of complete data from 2017 to 2019 have been marked in italics.
+The map also does not show sites with less than three years or incomplete data.

-Map 2: The 98th Percentile 3-Year Average Daily PM2.5 Concentrations for 2019
+Map 2: The 98th Percentile 3-Year Average Daily PM2.5 Concentrations for 2022

 Figures 2 through 9 show daily 98th percentile 3-year averages at each monitoring station in King, Kitsap, Pierce, and Snohomish Counties compared to the current daily federal standard.
 Points on the graphs represent averages for three consecutive years.
-For example, the value for 2019 is the average of the 98th percentile daily concentration for 2017, 2018, and 2019.
+For example, the value for 2022 is the average of the 98th percentile daily concentration for 2020, 2021, and 2022.
 These figures incorporate data collected from federal reference, federal equivalent, and nephelometer estimation methods.
+Due to Covid-19, federal reference monitoring could not be conducted from mid-March to July 2020, hence for these months only federal equivalent and nephelometer monitoring data has been used.

-For each county, we include two figures: the first shows the entire dataset, and the second shows levels with wildfire smoke-impacted days removed in 2017 and 2018.
+For each county, we include two figures: the first shows the entire dataset, and the second shows levels with wildfire smoke-impacted days removed in 2017, 2018, 2020, 2021, and 2022.
 The EPA allows data from days that were influenced by exceptional events that are beyond the ability of air agencies to control, such as wildfires or dust storms, to be excluded from regulatory calculations.
-There were no wildfire-impacted days in 2019.
-With wildfire smoke-impacted days excluded from 2017 and 2018, all monitors in our four counties fall below the federal standard of 35 $\mu\text{g}/\text{m}^3$ .
-Without excluding wildfire smoke-impacted days, monitors in King, Pierce and Snohomish Counties equaled or exceeded the standard in 2019.
+There were 26 wildfire-impacted days in September and October 2022.
+With wildfire smoke-impacted days excluded from 2020, 2021, and 2022, all monitors in our four counties fall below the federal standard of 35 $\mu\text{g}/\text{m}^3$ .
+Without excluding wildfire smoke-impacted days, monitors in King and Snohomish Counties equaled or exceeded the standard in 2022.

 Figures 4 and 5 do not show any 2012-2014 data for Kitsap County because the Bremerton monitoring site moved to a new location and design values could not be computed until three complete years of data were collected at the new site.
-Statistical summaries for 98th percentile daily concentrations for 2018 data are provided on pages A-9 through A-11 of the Appendix.
+Statistical summaries for 98th percentile daily concentrations for 2022 data are provided on pages A-11 through A-13 of the Appendix.